Orland Tent Stove

 Flue Pipe Heat Shield: The flue pipe system included with the Orland includes a heat shield on the section closest to the firebox.
 When side exited through a window in a Sibley Bell Tent the heat shield protects the window zippers from melting.
 When vertically exited the heat shield protects you from burning yourself if you bump into the flue pipe.

 Nesting Flue Pipe Sections: Thom Orland handmakes every Orland Stove and is constantly making design improvements.
 The new flue pipe system introduced in 2017 slides together securely for easy assembly, a departure from the previous flue pipe design that relied on clamps and gaskets that were tight but difficult to snap on.
-All Orland Stoves sold from CanvasCamp include complete Teflon coated stainless steel flue pipe systems.
+All Orland Stoves sold from CanvasCamp include complete coated steel flue pipe systems.

 Removeable Door Key: The Orland Stove puts out so much heat the handle to open the door is designed with a removeable key system to prevent the handle from becoming hot and burning your hands.
 Two keys are included with the Orland and the door cannot be opened without the keys.
 We recommend hanging one from the lanyard ring in the center pole of your canvas tent so you always have one near by and don’t lose it.
 They keys are not designed to remain in the door while the stove is hot.